Ales – U.S. Open Beer Championship Categories

 Clarity: Opaque

-Perceived Malt Aroma & Flavor: Low to low-medium caramel malt and dark roasted malt aromas may be evident.
-Low to low-medium caramel malt and dark roasted malt flavors are evident.
+Perceived Malt Aroma & Flavor: Low to medium-low caramel malt and dark roasted malt aromas and flavors are present.
 Astringency and burnt character of roast malt should be absent.

-Perceived Hop Aroma & Flavor: Hop aroma and flavor is medium-high to high, with fruity, citrusy, piney, floral, herbal or other aromas derived from hops of all origins.
+Perceived Hop Aroma & Flavor: Medium-high to high, with fruity, citrusy, piney, floral, herbal or other aromas derived from hops of all origins.

 Perceived Bitterness: Medium-high to high

-Fermentation Characteristics: Fruity-estery aromas and flavors should be low to medium.
-Diacetyl should not be perceived.
+Fermentation Characteristics: Fruity esters are low to medium.
+Diacetyl should not be present.

 Body: Medium